saikrishna333/IPL-Data-Analysis/README.md

 ## Feedback

-If you have any feedback, please reach out to us at saikrishna33388@gmail.com
+If you have any feedback, please reach out to me at saikrishna33388@gmail.com

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on...Machine learning, Deep Learning projects...